Knowing how to build and iterate on a sales funnel is one of the most profitable concepts an entrepreneur can master.

 ACTION ITEM: Create your short-form product demonstration video or GIF.

 Here’s an example of a buy box from M.Gemi:

 The goal of your buy box is to get the visitor to click that Add to Cart button.
 And to accomplish that, it needs to remind people of the most important reason why they should buy now.

-Compare that to BOOM!, which takes full advantage of the buy box to repeat the product’s main benefit along with additional social proof, upsells, reviews, and more:
+BOOM!, for example, takes full advantage of the buy box to repeat the product’s main benefit, along with additional social proof, upsells, reviews, and more.

-If you want to use a framework, your buy box should follow these steps:
+If you want a framework to follow, you can use these steps:

 - Open with a featured testimonial.